Sye0001/basic-reverse-shell-trojan/README.md

 # 💻 Basic Reverse Shell

-<p style="text-align: center;">The script is a basic reverse shell that connects to a remote command-and-control (C&C) server.
-Here's a summary of its functionality:</hp>
+<p style="text-align: center; text-decoration: underline;">The script is a basic reverse shell that connects to a remote command-and-control (C&C) server.
+Here's a summary of its functionality:</p>

 <div style="display: flex; align-items: center;">
     <h4 style="margin: 0 10px 0 0;">1</h4>